Paul Scarr: Politics

 Scarr joined the Liberal Party in 1987 and held office in the Young Liberals.
 He was chairman of the party's Hawken Drive (St Lucia) branch from 1997 to 1999.
 Following the creation of the Liberal National Party of Queensland he served on the electorate councils for the state seats of Indooroopilly and Miller and the federal seat of Moreton.

 In July 2018, Scarr won LNP preselection as the lead candidate on the party's Senate ticket in Queensland.
 The results of the ballot saw incumbent senators Ian Macdonald and Barry O'Sullivan lose their previous positions on the ticket.

 At the 2019 federal election, Scarr was elected to a six-year term beginning on 1 July 2019.
 He has served on various Senate committees, including as chair of the economics references and the legal and constitutional affairs references committees.
 In July 2022, following the Coalition's defeat at the 2022 federal election, Scarr was appointed as a deputy opposition whip.
+Scarr is also currently serving on the Parliamentary Joint Committee on Corporations and Financial Services.

 Positions

-In March 2021, Scarr was identified by the Sydney Morning Herald as a member of the Centre-Right faction of the Liberal Party.
+Scarr is a member of the Centrist faction of the Liberal Party, after previously being aligned with the Centre-Right faction of the Liberal Party.